Resources for Immigrant Communities During COVID-19 Pandemic

 COVID-19 and Immigration Concern

 The Trump Administration has sought to expand the public benefits that may be counted against certain individuals applying for a green card by issuing a new Public Charge rule.
-As of July 29, 2020, this new Public Charge rule has been blocked nationwide for now, as long as there is a COVID-19 national health emergency declaration in effect.
+Visit nyc.gov/publiccharge or the USCIS webpage on the rule for more information.

 Many immigrants are not affected by the “Public Charge” test.
 There is no “Public Charge” test when green card holders apply for citizenship.